 If you jump out of bed in the morning only to be met by stabbing pain in your heels, you’re likely dealing with plantar fasciitis.
-To heal the inflamed tissue causing your pain, podiatrist Dr. Ryan Golub offers the latest treatments at his practice, Arizona Foot Health, using regenerative medicine.
+To heal the inflamed tissue causing your pain, podiatrist Dr. Ryan Golub offers the latest treatments at his practice, Arizona Foot Health.
 If you’re in the Phoenix area, and you’re plagued by foot and heel pain due to plantar fasciitis, call the office or use the online scheduling tool.

 Your feet are engineering marvels, able to provide support and mobility for your entire body.
 At the very base of this support is a band of tissue called the plantar fascia, which runs from the base of your toes to your heel.
 This tissue is pulled extremely taut, which is what gives you the springy support along the bottom of your foot and in your arches.